TrueFi (TRU) Price Reaches $0.29 on Major Exchanges

-TrueFi (CURRENCY:TRU) traded up 7.8% against the dollar during the 1-day period ending at 19:00 PM E.T. on June 12th.
-One TrueFi coin can currently be purchased for approximately $0.29 or 0.00000816 BTC on major exchanges.
-TrueFi has a market capitalization of $41.15 million and approximately $39.27 million worth of TrueFi was traded on exchanges in the last 24 hours.
-Over the last seven days, TrueFi has traded down 8.8% against the dollar.
+TrueFi (CURRENCY:TRU) traded 0.7% higher against the dollar during the one day period ending at 14:00 PM E.T. on June 14th.
+One TrueFi coin can currently be purchased for about $0.29 or 0.00000717 BTC on major cryptocurrency exchanges.
+TrueFi has a total market cap of $40.40 million and $8.07 million worth of TrueFi was traded on exchanges in the last 24 hours.
+Over the last week, TrueFi has traded down 8.4% against the dollar.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.